StewShack/stewshack.github.io/sc/journey.md

 ## First Product Management Job

 In March 2020, I was promoted to Associate Technology Product Manager (TPM).
-I work alongside another TPM on a student homepage for Kaplan.
+In June 2021, I was promoted to Product Owner.
+I work alongside an executive director on a student homepage for Kaplan.
 Her role is to work with senior leaders on a roadmap.
-Then she collaborates with designers and researchers creating the designs that the team will work on.
+Then we collaborate with designers and researchers creating the designs that the team will work on.
 I take these designs and create Jira tickets.
 Then I work with the team in refining the tickets.
 I act as the product owner setting priority and answering questions.
 As we near the release of the feature, I conduct user acceptance testing.
 After the release I monitor the product to ensure things are working in production.

 This quote represents the content of this website.